 Marcus by Goldman Sachs is an online bank that’s been around since 2016.
 Its product offerings include a checking account without a monthly fee, a variety of savings products, home loans, investing options, and financial education resources.
 It’s available to customers in all 50 states and provides free domestic and international wire transfers.

-You can sign up for a Marcus account online bank account with an ITIN, instead of SSN but there are no physical branches so you’ll have to do so online.
+You can open bank accounts online with an ITIN, instead of a SSN, as there are no physical branches.
 Marcus might make sense if you’re comfortable with online banking.

 7. Self-Help Credit Union and Self Help Federal Credit Union